withchencheng/ECML_PKDD_23_Real/README.md

 ## Run the AL Process
-Change to `real` dir, then execute
+Change to `real` dir under this repository, then execute
 ```bash
 python runbg_agnews.py
 ```